Enitsaj13/Hat/README.md

 4. Update both version fields in app.json and package.json to the intended version that will be publicly viewable in respective app stores of each platform
 5. Run `npm run prebuild:clean` to ensure that the expo configurations are reflected to the app
+6. Install the latest EAS CLI by running `npm install -g eas-cli`.
+7. Log in to your Expo Account run this command `eas-login`.
+8. Using your browser, open the `https://expo.dev`
+9. Click "Project" at the sidebar then click the "+ Create a Project" button.
+10. Enter 'Hat' as the display name, then click Create.
+11. After the project is created, run the command that appears on the screen in the terminal: `eas init --id "uuid-you-see-from-instructions"`.

 ### Android build